Facet Injury Radiofrequency Back Pain Treatment

 How Is Radiofrequency Used For Pain Coming From The Neck, Mid and Low Back?

-Often pain experienced from the spine in the neck, mid or low back arises from the facet joints.
+Often pain experienced from the spine in the neck, mid or low back arises from a facet joint injury.
 These are small joints that move when the spine moves and help to hold the spine together.
 They are true joints, like the knee joints or finger joints.
 With repeated stress, trauma, accidents or because of the changes that occur with age and arthritis, these joints can cause pain in the upper, middle and lower parts of the spine.
 Radiofrequency, when applied to the facet joints, eliminates the pain signals that go from the facet joints to the brain and cause the feeling of pain.

-Facet Radiofrequency Denervation
+Facet joint Radiofrequency Denervation

 What Are Facet Joints?